 Password generator

-This is the one feature that stands above the competition because of how customizable it is on both the site and while creating a password.
+Dashlane's password generator is customizable both its site and while creating a new account.
 Not only are you able to generate a new password on the website you’re visiting, Dashlane also allows you to customize the generated password depending on the rules for the site.

 Password strength report